Supert/shibari/README.md

 #### EnabledView

-Sets GameObject active or inactive depending on it's boolean BindedValue.
+Sets GameObject active or inactive depending on its boolean BindedValue.

 #### FillerBindableView

-Sets Image.fillAmount to it's float BindedValue.
+Sets Image.fillAmount to its float BindedValue.

 #### ImageBindableView

-Sets Image.Sprite to it's Sprite BindedValue.
+Sets Image.Sprite to its Sprite BindedValue.

 #### InputView